 Vain Repetitions - Matthew 6:7

-- (For smaller children) The prophets of Baal called on their god and said, "O Baal, hear us," from morning til noon.
+- (For children): The prophets of Baal called on their god and said, “O Baal, hear us,” from morning until noon.
 Elijah did not say the same thing over and over, but told God what was on his heart (1 Kings 18:26, 36-37).
-You don't keep saying the same thing when talking to Dad or Mom.
-Neither do we do that with the Lord.
+You don’t keep saying the same thing when talking to dad or mom and neither do we when speaking to an all-knowing God.

-- Do you use vain repetitions in your prayer time?
+- (For everyone): Do you use vain repetitions in your prayer time?
 Do you repeat the same things each time?
 Do you pray scripted prayers?
 How can these things hinder genuine heartfelt prayer?

 - Do you often repeat the Lord’s prayer?
 Have you ever considered that the prayer given was specifically associated with the Jewish disciples to whom the Lord was talking?